hapax/hapax.github.io/assets/eratosthenes.md

 Eratosthenes (276--195 BC) was head librarian at the Library of Alexandria, and one of the great thinkers of the ancient world.
-In a blow to civilization, the library was destroyed by invading Roman emperors, and most of Eratosthenes' work along with it.
+The library was destroyed by invading Roman emperors, and most of Eratosthenes' work along with it.
 Thankfully, his elegant method for calculating the size of the earth using only the shadow of a stick survives.